 From Sun to Sun presents two parallel stories separated by twenty-five centuries: The first, set in modern New York City, features a hardworking, smart-mouthed Latina investigator, Felicity Ortega Pérez, as she hunts for a missing person who holds the clue to an ancient mystery.
 Little does she realize how deep the criminality goes and what she will learn about her own hidden past.

-The ancient section is a radical revision of the Book of Ruth—the first person in the Bible to convert to the religion of Israel.
-When Ruth’s husband dies under strange circumstances, she must join the exiles returning to Jerusalem to rebuild the Temple in order to secure a future for herself, her grieving mother-in-law Naomi, and her future offspring.
-Unfortunately, the returning exiles also include religious leaders like Ezra and Nehemiah, who plan to “purify” the land by expelling all the foreign women, and Ruth must prove her worth under dire conditions, including a major famine.
+The ancient story is a radical revision of the biblical Book of Ruth: When her husband dies under strange circumstances, Ruth must join the exiles returning to Jerusalem to rebuild the Temple in order to secure a future for herself and her grieving mother-in-law, Naomi.
+Unfortunately, the returning exiles include religious leaders who plan to "purify" the land by expelling all the foreign women.

 Praise for Kenneth Wishnia's previous works

 “Packed with enough mayhem and atmosphere for two novels.”

 “Wishnia cuts a different path with his stories and novels, choosing subjects, settings, and characters of a sort the reader is unlikely to encounter in the mainstream of mystery and crime fiction.
 His fine sensibility and skillful prose will appeal to discriminating readers.”